uriunger/devops-nextsteps/README.md

 terraform init
 terraform apply
 ```
+5. added ansible code deploys the app to the EC2 instance.
+The flow first installs docker, then upgrade the host
-5. added ansible code to deploy the app to the provisioned host, see ansible/README.md for more details.
+and reboot it.
+Lastly, it deploy the app as a docker container. see ansible/README.md for more details.
 6. extended the terraform plans to also provision an RDS instance.
+7. added some RDS logic to the dummy servlet that creates a table and use it to log requests.
+8. Note: during terraform plan apply, two files are generated in the ansible folder.
+These files contain the IP of the
+EC2, and the endpoint for the RDS instance.
+These details are used during the ansible deployment.